Murtaza-Yaqubi/Yaqubi-MADA-project/README.md

 -   Run the scripts in analysis-code to perform the main statistical and predictive analyses.

+-   OR run the script in the full_code folder for the comprehensive script that combines all steps of the data analysis pipeline into one document.

 5. View the Results: Check the results folder for generated figures and tables, and refer to the products folder for the final manuscript (manuscript.qmd) and accompanying document (manuscript.docx).

 ## Contributing